atikul-islam-sajib/Software/README.md

 ======================== For 5(A) ========================

 Clean Code Development: Clean code is code that is easy to understand and easy to change.
-In my project, I try to do clean coding. here are five points to show you clean code in Python:
+In my project, I try to do clean coding. here are five points to show my clean code in Python:

 1. Appropriate name for variable and method : Variable name must define the exact explanation of its content.